Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: Introduction

-In online advertising markets, an advertiser's value for an ad slot is typically given by the product of the predicted conversion-rate and the value of each conversion.
-For ROI-constrained campaigns, the latter part is the amount of money that the advertiser is willing to pay the platform for each conversion.
-Truthful bidding for each individual auction is optimal for non-constrained quasi-linear utility-maximizing bidders.
-But for ROI-constrained value-maximiers, it is possible to raise bids above values to win more while keeping the average spend of each conversion below the threshold.

-In this paper, we will take values as given and focus on the \textit{multiplicative pacing} strategy,\footnote{Note on terminology: pacing is initially used for budget-constrained campaigns, where the auto-bidder should \textit{pace} the rate at which the budget is spent.
-Thus \citet{conitzer2021multiplicative, conitzer2021pacing} call their solution concept \textit{pacing equilibrium}.
-For ROI-constrained bidders, though there is no budget, the strategy is so well-known that we stick to the name.} wherein each bidder scales its values for all goods by a common multiplier.
-This strategy is ex-post buyer-optimal for second price auction, and is one of the most implemented strategies in industry regardless of auction formats.
+An advertiser's value for an ad slot (to which we will refer as a generic \textit{good} throughout the rest of the paper) is typically given by the product of the conversion-rate (predicted by the platform) and the value of each conversion.
+For ROI-constrained campaigns, the latter part is the amount of money that the advertiser is willing to pay the platform for each (unit of) conversion.\footnoteref{footnote:terminology} Truthful bidding for each individual auction is ex-post optimal for non-constrained quasi-linear utility-maximizing bidders.
+But for ROI-constrained value-maximizers, it is possible to raise bids above values to win more while keeping the average spend of each conversion below the threshold.
+In this paper, auto-bidders will take values as given and be restricted to the \textit{multiplicative pacing} strategy,\footnoteref{footnote:terminology} wherein the bids of each bidder could only be generated through scaling the values for all goods by a common multiplier of its choice.
+There is always a multiplier that is ex-post bidder-optimal in second price auction, and the strategy is one of the most implemented in the industry regardless of auction formats (in particular, it remains popular in first price auction\footnote{Possibly surprisingly, we will show in Section \ref{sec:first_vs_second} that it will \textit{not} bring incentive issues for first price auction and it is in the interests of a platform to enforce so.
+In contrast, both bidders and sellers have incentives to deviate from it in second price auction (Appendix \ref{app:arbitrary_bid}).}).